Supply Chain Mapping: Definition, Benefits, Types, and More

 Key Takeaways:

-Improved logistics processes ensure compliance, reduce losses, and build trust with clients.
+Improved logistics processes ensure compliance, reduce losses and build trust with clients.

 Supply chain mapping identifies vulnerabilities in the movement of temperature-sensitive shipments.